So, I’ll be honest with you – I just love fruit. But it wasn’t always like that.

 Fruit juice – yes, again, this is highly concentrated calories, lacking in fiber.
 EAT the fruit, not only the juice.

-Dried fruit – it’s lacking the 2 most important parts of the fruit, water and some of the fiber.
+Dried fruit – it’s lacking the 2 most important parts of the fruit, water and some fiber.
 Plus, it’s not fresh and thus, many of the valuable nutrients have been killed off.

 Jams – again, very highly concentrated.
 Usually contains added sugars.